Young African Leaders Gain Entrepreneurship, Leadership Skills

 Government program brings promising leaders to Northwestern, other campusesJune 26, 2014

-By Roger Anderson, associate director, Office for Research
+By Roger Anderson, publications editor, Office for Research

 EVANSTON, Ill. --- In Kenya, Paul Victor Oloo teaches young African journalists to think beyond print media.
 This summer, with 24 other young Africans, the Nairobi-based media production company owner is at Northwestern University as a fellow in the Washington Fellowship of the Young African Leaders Initiative.